 The history of Sagalassos, known from written sources, begins with the conquest of Alexander the Great in 333 BC.
 After 281 BC, the city came under the control of the Seleucids.
-The city, which was under the sovereignty of Pergamon Kingdom between 188-133 BC, entered into the domination of the Roman Empire since 129 BC.
+The city, which was under the sovereignty of the Pergamon Kingdom between 188-133 BC, entered into the domination of the Roman Empire since 129 BC.

-The ancient city was the metropolis of the Roman province of Pisidia, which corresponds with the present-day Lake District in the Turkish provinces of Burdur, Isparta and Antalya.
-It was officially recognized as the ‘first city of Pisidia, friend and ally of the Romans’.
+The ancient city was the metropolis of the Roman province of Pisidia, which corresponds with the present-day Lake District in the Turkish provinces of Burdur, Isparta, and Antalya.
+It was officially recognized as the ‘first city of Pisidia, friend, and ally of the Romans’.

 The Arab attacks in the 7th century BC caused the region to lose population and to leave Sagalassos.